UICC's actions on cervical cancer

 • Training and learning: UICC offers 'The Cervical Cancer Elimination Initiative foundational course' on UICC Connect.
 This online course provides essential knowledge on the WHO Cervical Cancer Elimination Initiative and its Global Strategy for the elimination of cervical cancer as a public health problem.
 It helps participants understand the key components of the strategy, strengthen their capacity to take action, and support implementation efforts at national and regional levels.

-• Advocacy: UICC has developed a Cervical Cancer Advocacy Handbook, which serves as a practical guide to support civil society organisations (CSOs) and patient groups in advocating for comprehensive cervical cancer prevention, screening, and treatment services, in line with the WHO Global Strategy to eliminate cervical cancer and the latest recommendations since its launch.
-The handbook is available in English, French, and Spanish.
+• Advocacy: In 2025, UICC launched an updated version of its Cervical Cancer Advocacy Handbook, which serves as a practical guide to support civil society organisations (CSOs) and patient groups in advocating for comprehensive cervical cancer prevention, screening, and treatment services, in line with the WHO Global Strategy to eliminate cervical cancer and the latest recommendations since its launch.
+The handbook is available in English, French and Spanish, with additional translations to be made available in 2026.

-• Technical skills and knowledge: UICC leverages its established Fellowships programme to enable individuals to visit another organisations to learn from their experience and develop specialist skills and knowledge in cervical cancer.
+• Technical skills and knowledge: UICC leverages its established Fellowships programme to enable individuals to visit another organisation to learn from their experience and develop specialist skills and knowledge in cervical cancer.

-• Networking: To foster collaboration and knowledge sharing, UICC has created the Cervical Cancer Elimination Room on UICC Connect, a dedicated online space that brings together professionals working in cervical cancer elimination to connect, exchange insights, and support one another.
+• Networking: To foster collaboration and knowledge sharing, UICC is hosting via the Cervical Cancer Elimination Room, a dedicated online space that brings together professionals working in cervical cancer elimination to connect, exchange insights, and support one another on UICC Connect.
 Members can share experiences, access learning opportunities, and stay informed about the latest developments in the field.

-• Raising awareness: Since 2025, UICC has been celebrating World Cervical Cancer Elimination Day each year on 17 November, marking the anniversary of the WHO’s Global Strategy to accelerate the elimination of cervical cancer as a public health problem.
-UICC also actively supports Cervical Cancer Awareness Month every January, helping raise visibility and encourage global action to prevent and eliminate cervical cancer.
+• Raising awarenessEach year, UICC marks World Cervical Cancer Elimination Day on 17 November- the anniversary of the WHO's Global Strategy to accelerate the elimination of cervical cancer as a public health problem, and formally recognised following the World Health Assembly resolution in 2025.
+In addition, UICC actively supports Cervical Cancer Awareness Month every January, helping raise visibility and encourage global action to prevent and eliminate cervical cancer.

 Driving global impact